 Victorian conservatories are among our most popular traditional conservatory designs, thanks to their visual appeal and versatility, making them suitable for many different types of property.

 Bold but elegant, these conservatories tend to blend in rather than looking like an afterthought.
 What’s more, their flexibility means they can suit whatever size and type of space is available with your property.

 Equally, these models have multiple uses, whether you’re after a dining room, playroom, office or anything else, not least because of their generous floor space and high ceilings.

 The Victorian period, 1837 to 1901, was a time when conservatories were growing in popularity, and a golden age for botany and keeping plants under glass.
 Specifically, architectural styles of the time favoured heavy ornamentation to suit the homes of the time, a legacy still seen in today’s home improvements.
 Some styles even included a Gothic shape to the roof.

-Key characteristics of this type of extension include a steeply pitched apex roof which looks bigger than it really is, and a multi-faceted bay front.
-With up to five facets, it’s not unusual to find more, creating a rounded structure which juts out from the main property.
+Key characteristics of this type of extension include a steeply pitched apex roof that looks bigger than it really is and a multi-faceted bay front.
+With up to five facets, it’s not unusual to find more, creating a rounded structure that juts out from the main property.